kkharji/clj-duct-reitit/README.md

 coercion configuration, default nil.

 - `:coercer`: either 'malli 'spec 'schema or a value for custom coercor. default nil
-- `:pretty?` whether to pretty print coercion spec errors. default in dev
 - `:formater` custom function to format the return body. default nil

 #### `:duct.reitit/exception`

-Exception Handling configuration

-- `:handlers`: basic wrapper around [ring-reitit-exception-middleware].
+Handlers for exceptions thrown while handling routing.
+It is basic wrapper around [ring-reitit-exception-middleware].
 It expects a map of exception classes or `reitit.ring.middleware.exception` keys like wrap or default, and a function that takes `[exception request]`.
-- `:log?` whether to log exceptions. default true.
-If `duct.reitit/logger`, then it will be used to log exceptions, otherwise it would use pretty print.
-- `:pretty?` whether to make log exceptions easier to read.

 [ring-reitit-exception-middleware]: https://cljdoc.org/d/metosin/reitit/0.5.15/doc/ring/exception-handling-with-ring#exceptioncreate-exception-middleware